Harlettes: History

 Bette Midler's stage act grew out of her early 1970s performances at the Continental Baths, a gay bathhouse in Manhattan which offered entertainment on the weekends.
-With her powerful singing voice, her outrageous costumes and her biting wit, Midler became a favorite of the bathhouse crowd.
+With her powerful singing voice, outrageous costumes and biting wit, Midler became a favorite of the bathhouse crowd.

-Inspired in part by the Theatre of the Ridiculous, Midler's stage show evolved into a bawdy and flamboyant mixture of stand-up comedy, Vaudeville and burlesque.
-It was during this time that Midler cultivated her stage persona, “The Divine Miss M”.
-"The more outrageous I was, the more they liked it," says Midler.
+Inspired in part by the Theatre of the Ridiculous, Midler's stage show evolved into a bawdy and flamboyant mixture of stand-up comedy, vaudeville and burlesque.
+It was during this time that Midler cultivated her stage persona as "The Divine Miss M".
+"The more outrageous I was, the more they liked it," Midler said.
 "It loosened me up."

-With the assistance of long-time collaborator and friend Barry Manilow — who at the time was working as a pianist at the Continental Baths — Midler found herself a trio of backup singers, which included pop singer Melissa Manchester.
-Originally they were called The Red Light District, then M.G.M. (because of the initials of the original members, Melissa, Gail and Merle), but eventually they settled on The Harlettes.
+With the assistance of Barry Manilow — at the time working as a pianist at the Continental Baths — Midler enlisted her first trio of backup singers, including Melissa Manchester.
+Originally they were called The Red Light District, then M.G.M. (the initials of the original members: Melissa, Gail and Merle), but eventually they were called The Harlettes.